Node / Express Guide

 // 404 Not Found

-{ "status": "error", "message": "User not found." }
+{ "status": "error", "message": "The requested resource could not be found." }

 // 409 Conflict

-{ "status": "error", "message": "Email already in use." }
+{ "status": "error", "message": "A user with this email (john@example.com) already exists." }

 Frontend Handling